 Eventually we hope to write an assisted search facility that allows you to answer questions about an unknown plant until an identification is found.
 We can't commence with this project until we have a lot more species listed, so this is just a distant gleam in our eyes right now.

 In the meantime, here are a few tips on using the existing search box:

 |Type any string to locate plants whose scientific name or common name(s) contain the string.
-(Note that "contains" means that "aster" will also find the word "eastern”.)|
+(Note that "contains" means that "aster" will also find the word "eastern".)

-|Enter locations such as "San Diego Zoo", "Garden in the Woods”, ”Groton, MA”, or “AZ” to search for plants found at these locations.
-(If you search for a state, enter its initials in uppercase.)|
+|Enter locations such as "San Diego Zoo", "Garden in the Woods", or "Groton, MA" to search for plants found at these locations.

 |Type "range CA-NB", for example, to find plants whose natural range includes British Columbia.
 Only wild plants are found by this search, since cultivars do not have a natural range.

 |Type in a color to search for plants of that color.

 |Use keywords such as "berries," "grasses," "fungi," "trees," "mosses," "lichens," or "ferns" to constrain the list.

 |Enter a number to search for species that have been updated in some way within the number of days specified.
 "30" lists species that have been updated within the last 30 days.